zendesk/gptr-mcp/README.md

 ## Integrating with Claude

-There are two primary ways to integrate your MCP server with Claude:
+You can integrate your MCP server with Claude using:

-1. **[API Integration](https://docs.gptr.dev/docs/gpt-researcher/mcp-server/claude-integration)** - For programmatic access through Claude API
-2. **[Claude Desktop Integration](https://docs.gptr.dev/docs/gpt-researcher/mcp-server/claude-desktop-integration)** - For using with Claude desktop application on Mac
+**[Claude Desktop Integration](https://docs.gptr.dev/docs/gpt-researcher/mcp-server/claude-integration)** - For using with Claude desktop application on Mac

-For detailed instructions on each method, follow the links above.
+For detailed instructions, follow the link above.

-## Claude Desktop Integration
+## 💻 Claude Desktop Integration

 To integrate your locally running MCP server with Claude for Mac, you'll need to: